-Union or the CPSU.
+On Army Day in 1950, the Preparatory Committee of Various Circles in Peking for a Demonstration Rally in Celebration of the First of August Army Day and in Opposition to US Aggression in Korea and Taiwan, announced a set of thirty-five slogans on the general theme of "opposition to US aggression in Taiwan and Korea", of which the twenty-eighth was "Long Live Generalissimo Stalin, Leader of All Peoples of the World!"
+A year later, in 1951, the General Political Department of the People's Revolutionary Military Committee of the Central People's Government announced a set of eighteen Army Day slogans, none of which referred to Stalin or the Soviet Union or the CPSU.
 In this connection, Robert R. Simmons, comparing the 1950 and 1951 May Day slogans in China and the Soviet Union, notes that in 1951 the Soviet slogans included no mention of the Chinese People's Volunteers while the People's Republic of China did not mention Stalin at all.
-Indeed, Simmons observes, China's 1950 slogans were verbose about "Sino-Soviet friendship, alliance, and mutual assistance", whereas in 1951 only the 27th slogan finally said with moderate enthusiasm, "Long Live Unity and Accord of the Two Great Peoples of China and the Soviet Union!".
-(Robert R. Simmons, op. cit., pp.195-196.)
-Simmons, as will be noted later, criticizes Allen S. Whiting as being erroneous in reading Jen-min jih-pao (People's Daily) and arbitrary in quoting Shihchieh Chih-shih (The World Culture).
+Indeed, Simmons observes, China's 1950 slogans were verbose about "Sino-Soviet friendship, alliance, and mutual assistance", whereas in 1951 only the twenty-seventh slogan finally said with moderate enthusiasm, "Long Live Unity and Accord of the Two Great Peoples of China and the Soviet Union!"
+(Robert R. Simmons, The Strained Alliance, pp.195-196.)
+Simmons, as will be noted later, criticizes Allen S. Whiting as being erroneous in reading Renmin ribao (People's Daily) and arbitrary in quoting Shijie zhishi (World Culture).
 But Simmons himself is not accurate in making the above statement.
-Actually, China's 1950 May Day slogans (as announced by the Chinese Communist Party Central Committee) numbered 38, of which the 31st was, "Let's Defend the Democratic Camp for World Peace Led by the Soviet Union!
-Long Live the Chinese-Soviet Friendship, Alliance, and Mutual Assistance!".
-In the Soviet Union, meanwhile, the May Day slogans announced by the USSR Communist Party Central Committee numbered 55, of which the fourth was, "Long Live the People of China with Their Epoch-making Victory!" and the fifth, "Long Live the Chinese Communist Party!".
-In 1951, the Chinese slogans (announded by the National Committee of the Chinese People's Political Consultative Conference) increased to 57, of which the 26th was, "Long Live the Democratic Camp for World Peace Led by the Soviet Union!" and the 27th, "Long Live the Unity and Accord of the Great Peoples of China and the Soviet Union!".
-The Soviet Union, meanwhile, had 59 slogans, of which the fourth said, "Long Live the People of China!".
-The lack of 'Long Live the Chinese Communist Party!' was conspicuous.
-It might be added that the Chinese never mentioned Stalin in their May Day slogans, and that the Soviets never mentioned Mao personally in theirs either.
+Actually, China's 1950 May Day slogans (as announced by the Chinese Communist Party Central Committee) numbered thirty-cight, of which the thirty-first was, "Let's Defend the Democratic Camp for World Peace Led by the Soviet Union!
+Long Live the Chinese-Soviet Friendship, Alliance, and Mutual Assistance!"
+In the Soviet Union, meanwhile, the May Day slogans announced by the USSR Communist Party Central Committee numbered fifty-five, of which the fourth was, "Long Live the People of China with Their Epoch-making Victory!" and the fifth, "Long Live the Chinese Communist Party!"
+In 1951, the Chinese slogans (announced by the National Committee of the Chinese People's Political Consultative Conference) increased to fifty-seven, of which the twenty-sixth was, "Long Live the Democratic Camp for World Peace Led by the Soviet Union!" and the twenty-seventh, "Long Live the Unity and Accord of the Great Peoples of China and the Soviet Union!"
+The Soviet Union, meanwhile, had fifty-nine slogans, of which the fourth said, "Long Live the People of China!"
+The lack of "Long Live the Chinese Communist Party!" was conspicuous.
+It night be added that the Chinese never mentioned Stalin in their May Day slogans, and that the Soviets never mentioned Mao personally in theirs either.